InTAct: Interval-based Task Activation Consolidation for Continual Learning: Metrics

 \section{Metrics}

-We evaluate continual learning performance using two standard metrics: the Average Accuracy (AA) and the Average Forgetting (AF).
-These metrics assess how well the model retains knowledge across tasks and how much it forgets after learning new ones.

-Let there be $N$ tasks in sequence.
-Let $R_{i,j}$ denote the test accuracy on task $i$ after the model has been trained on task $j$.
-In particular, $R_{i,N}$ represents the final accuracy on task $i$ after training on all $N$ tasks.
+We assess continual learning performance using AA.
+Let $N$ be the total number of tasks, and $R_{i,j}$ denote the test accuracy on task $i$ after the model has finished training on task $j$.
+Average Accuracy (AA) reports the mean performance across all tasks after the final training session:

-\paragraph{Average Accuracy (AA).} The AA measures the mean performance over all tasks at the end of training: